Number-phase uncertainty relations and bipartite entanglement detection in spin ensembles: Application of the entanglement criterion for further quantum states and experimentally prepared Dicke states

-Let us now consider a splitting of the state into two halves with equal average particle number, and investigate correlations between them.
+Let us now consider a splitting of the state into two halves with equal particle numbers, and investigate correlations between them.
 The calculations can be simplified since the state is in the symmetric subspace.
-The resulting bipartite state has been presented in \REF{Jing2019Split}, and it allows us to evaluate analytically \EQ{eq:EPR2}, see Fig.~\ref{fig:oneaxistw}.
-By comparing the violation of the Reid criterion for spins, Eq.~\eqref{eq:ReidEPR}, and of the entanglement criterion presented in this paper, Eq.~\eqref{eq:EPR2}, we observe that the latter allows us to detect steering for a wider class of states.
+The resulting bipartite state has been presented in \REFS{Jing2019Split,Fadel2022Multiparameter}, and it allows us to evaluate analytically \EQ{eq:EPR2}, which is plotted in Fig.~\ref{fig:oneaxistw}.
+By comparing the violation of the Reid criterion for spins, Eq.~\eqref{eq:ReidEPR}, and of the EPR steering criterion presented in this paper, Eq.~\eqref{eq:EPR2}, we observe that the latter allows us to detect steering for a wider range of $\mu.$ This is the case, because our criterion remains sensitive even when the anti-squeezed component starts to spread around the Bloch sphere.

 In \FIG{fig:oneaxistw_ENT}, we show similar curves for the entanglement criterion given in \EQ{eq:squarecrit_normalized}.
-We compare our approach to the criterion, which is based on the paper of Giovannetti {\it et al.} given in \REF{Giovanetti2003Characterizing} (see also \REF{Jing2019Split}).
+We compare our approach to the criterion given in \EQ{eq:critwithfirstmoments11} with $U_s=J_z\SUPERN,$ $V_s=J_y\SUPERN,$ and $C_s=J_x\SUPERN$ which is based on the paper of Giovannetti {\it et al.} given in \REF{Giovanetti2003Characterizing} (see also \REF{Jing2019Split}).
 We can see that our criterion allows us to detect spin-squeezed states as entangled even for large $\mu$ values where the state is significantly non-Gaussian.

-In these calculations, we considered a symmetric splitting of the state and criteria with normalization, \EQ{eq:EPR2} and \EQ{eq:squarecrit_normalized}.
+In Fig.~\ref{fig:oneaxistw_ENT}, we also show the results with the criterion given in \EQ{eq:squarecrit_normalized} for the case of splitting with partition noise.
+The curve for such case however overlaps with the curve corresponding to equal splitting.
+Thus, normalization can the help a lot to mitigate the effects of partition noise.

 In summary, our criteria for bipartite entanglement developed for the unpolarized Dicke state work also for other classes of states, such as spin-squeezed states.
 Note that this is similar to the criteria for multipartite entanglement developed for Dicke states in \REF{Lucke2014Detecting}, that were also applicable for spin-squeezed states \cite{Vitagliano2017Entanglement}.